Machine learning glass caging order parameters with an artificial nested neural network: Additional dynamical data for the glass transition

 \section{Additional dynamical data for the glass transition}

-In Fig.~\ref{fig:dynamics_glass}, we plot the data of mean-squared displacement (MSD) \beq \delta r^2 (t) = \frac{1}{N} \overline{\sum_{i=1}^N |\vec{r}_i(t) - \vec{r}_i(0)|^2}, \eeq where $\vec{r}_i(0)$ is the position of particle $i$ right after compression with a rate $\Gamma = 10^{-3}$, and $\vec{r}_i(t)$ is the position at time $t$ (we set $t=0$ and $\Gamma = 0$ after compression).
-The dynamics clearly slow down with decreasing $\hat{T}$, but activated processes are non-negligible since the MSD is not completely flat even at low $\hat{T}$ (for a comparison, see the MSD of ultra-stable glasses in Fig.~2 of Ref.~\cite{berthier2016growing}).
-Figure~\ref{fig:dynamics_glass}(b) shows that the caging order parameter $\Delta$ changes smoothly with $\varphi$ and depends sensitively on the measurement time $t$.
-In short, the glass transition is not a sharp phase transition from the dynamical point of view, and not inconsistently, our machine learning method fails to determine a unique transition point (Fig.~9).
-In contrast, although the finite-time effect exists in the Gardner transition, robust results of both the transition point and the critical scaling can be obtained through a combined finite-size-finite-time scaling analysis~\cite{li2021determining}.\\
+In Fig.~\ref{fig:dynamics_glass}, we plot the data of mean-squared displacement (MSD), \beq \delta r^2 (t) = \frac{1}{N} \overline{\sum_{i=1}^N |\vec{r}_i(t) - \vec{r}_i(0)|^2}, \eeq around the liquid to ordinary glass transition, where $\vec{r}_i(0)$ is the position of particle $i$ right after compression with a rate $\Gamma = 10^{-3}$, and $\vec{r}_i(t)$ is the position at time $t$ (we set $t=0$ and $\Gamma = 0$ after compression).
+The dynamics clearly slow down with decreasing $\hat{T}$, but activated processes are non-negligible since the MSD is not completely flat even at low $\hat{T}$.
+Figure~\ref{fig:dynamics_glass}(b) shows that the average cage size $\Delta$ changes smoothly with $\hat{T}$ and depends sensitively on the measurement time $t$.
+For a comparison, see the MSD of ultra-stable glasses in Fig.~2 of Ref.~\cite{berthier2016growing}.